pyparsing/pyparsing/docs/HowToUsePyparsing.rst

-- ``*`` - creates ``And`` by multiplying the expression by the integer operand; if expression is multiplied by a 2-tuple, creates an ``And`` of (min,max) expressions (similar to "{min,max}" form in regular expressions); if min is None, intepret as (0,max); if max is None, interpret as ``expr*min + ZeroOrMore(expr)``
+- ``*`` - creates ``And`` by multiplying the expression by the integer operand; if expression is multiplied by a 2-tuple, creates an ``And`` of (min,max) expressions (similar to "{min,max}" form in regular expressions); if min is None, interpret as (0,max); if max is None, interpret as ``expr*min + ZeroOrMore(expr)``

 - ``-`` - like ``+`` but with no backup and retry of alternatives